c-cube/ocaml-containers/README.md

     KMP search algorithm, and a few naive utils).
 Again, modules are independent and sometimes parametric on the string and char types (so they should be able to deal with your favorite unicode library).
-- A drop-in replacement to the standard library, `containers.pervasives`, that defined a `CCPervasives` module intented to be opened to extend some modules of the stdlib.
 - A sub-library with complicated abstractions, `containers.advanced` (with a LINQ-like query module, batch operations using GADTs, and others).
 - A library using [Lwt](https://github.com/ocsigen/lwt/), `containers.lwt`.